microsoft/moaw/workshops/serverless-overview/workshop.md

 ## Programming language

-We will have to create few functions in this workshop to address our overall scenario.
+You will have to create few functions in this workshop to address our overall scenario.
 You can choose the programming language you are the most comfortable with among the ones [supported by Azure Functions][az-func-languages].
-We will provide examples in Python and .NET 7 (isolated) for the moment, but other languages might come in the future.
+You will provide examples in Python and .NET 7 (isolated) for the moment, but other languages might come in the future.

 With everything ready let's start the lab 🚀